 Negatively sloped grade may allow water to enter into the buildings wallThe ground surface, and how well it slopes away from the home helps keep water from entering into the building.
-Make no mistake, when water given the chance to flow against the homes foundation and subsequently into the wall via the weep screed, it will capitalize on the opportunity.
+Make no mistake, when water gave the chance to flow against the foundation of the home and subsequently into the wall via the weep screed, it will capitalize on the opportunity.

 The building code for Los Angeles requires a minimum slope of 2% away from the building.
-Anything short of that, water will not only collect against the stucco wall, it will enter.
+Anything short of that, water will not only collect against the stucco wall, but it will also enter.